hmcts/service-cp-crime-scheduleandlist-courtschedule/docs/Logging.md

 # Fields
 See logback.xml for master list.
-Or better still, run the unit test or integration to see the actual logged entries. mdc - Logs any objects added to MDC e.g. io.micrometer adds traceId and spanId to MDC.
+Or better still, run the unit test or integration test to see the actual logged entries. mdc - Logs any objects added to MDC e.g. io.micrometer adds traceId and spanId to MDC.
 We can add any custom fields to this.